-Dana G. Mead, Jr., age 62, has served as a member of our Board since February 2010 and has served as our Chairman since October 2019.
+Dana G. Mead, Jr., age 63, has served as a member of our Board of Directors since February 2010 and has served as our Chairman since October 2019.
 From May 2019 to February 2021, Mr. Mead served as the Chief Executive Officer, President and director of HeartFlow, Inc., a medical technology company.
 From November 2016 to May 2019, Mr. Mead served as President and Chief Executive Officer of Beaver-Visitec International, Inc., a surgical device developer and manufacturer.
 From June 2005 to November 2016, Mr. Mead served as a partner at Kleiner Perkins Caufield & Byers, a venture capital investment firm.
-In addition to serving on our board of directors, Mr. Mead has served on the board of directors of Inari Medical, Inc. since October 2021, the board of directors of Inspire Medical Systems since July 2008 where he serves on its audit committee and the board of directors of Intersect ENT, Inc. since January 2006, where he serves on its compensation committee.
+In addition to serving on our Board of Directors, Mr. Mead has served on the board of directors of Inari Medical, Inc. since October 2021 and the board of directors of Inspire Medical Systems since July 2008, where he serves on its audit committee.
+Mr. Mead also served on the board of directors of Intersect ENT, Inc. from January 2006 until its sale to

+Medtronic, Inc. in May 2022.
 Mr. Mead holds a B.A. from Lafayette College and an M.B.A. from the University of Southern California.